tmischke999/QA-Academy/Curriculum/Syllabus.md

 - Develop a comprehensive test plan for a demo application.
 - Execute test cases covering accessibility, API, and UI testing.
 - Document findings in a professional test summary report.
+- Completed capstone project, including a test plan, executed test cases, and a final report.

 #### **Week 4: Career Preparation**
 **Topics Covered:**